 Wild game sauces are also, usually, prepared with garlic

-You should add onion when making roast meats’ sauces, ragù and red sauces.
+You should add onion when making roast meats’ sauces, ragù, and red sauces.

 Vegetables in the Italian kitchen

-Well, the first secret for Italian recipes involving vegetable is one you may — or may not — expect: the boiled veggies-and-butter combo is not that popular in the Belpaese.
+Well, the first secret for Italian recipes involving vegetables is one you may — or may not — expect: the boiled veggies-and-butter combo is not that popular in the Belpaese.
 Italians prefer to blanch vegetables for 3 to 5 minutes, then throw them into the quintessential Italian pan, prepared with a garlic clove or two and a tablespoon of extra virgin olive oil.

 I remember having the joy of my aunt’s spinach, cooked exactly this way with the garlic and oil: I couldn’t believe that spinach could taste so delicious.

 Many, if not all, vegetables are prepared in this manner by Italians- though not all need to be blanched first.
 Some vegetables are cooked in oil with salt and pepper and simply sprayed with fresh lemon juice.

 Who has ever heard of frying flowers of the zucchini plant?